Two men shot at outdoor skating rink in midtown Manhattan

-NEW YORK (Reuters) - Two people were shot and wounded on Saturday night in what may have been a dispute over a jacket at a midtown Manhattan outdoor skating rink that is a popular destination for tourists and shoppers, police said.
+NEW YORK (Reuters) - Authorities on Sunday arrested a teenager accused of shooting and wounding two people at a popular outdoor skating rink in midtown Manhattan in what may have been a dispute over a jacket, police said.

-Police took a 16-year-old boy into custody on Sunday for questioning about the shooting, in which a 14-year-old boy and a 20-year-old man were shot, a New York Police Department spokeswoman said.
+Corey Dunton, 16, from New York’s Bronx borough, was booked on suspicion of attempted murder, assault and weapons possession in connection with the Saturday night shooting of a 14-year-old boy and a 20-year-old man at the rink, police said.

-The shooting sparked scenes of chaos at the crowded rink in Bryant Park, with photos and videos posted online showing scores of people fleeing, and one man lying on the ice with what appeared to be a gunshot wound.
+The shooting sparked scenes of chaos at the crowded rink in Bryant Park.
+Photos and videos posted online showed scores of people fleeing, and one man lying on the ice with what appeared to be a gunshot wound.

-Police believe the dispute may have erupted over a parka jacket the 20-year-old man was wearing made by Marmot, popularly known as a “biggie” by the young people who covet them.
+Police believe the melee may have erupted over a parka jacket the 20-year-old man was wearing made by Marmot, popularly known as a “biggie” by the young people who covet them.

-In January, a 16-year-old boy was shot dead in New York City after refusing to hand over his Marmot jacket, and in 2010 an 18-year-old boy was killed by two cars while fleeing a gang trying to take his Marmot jacket, according to media reports.
+In January, a 16-year-old boy was shot dead in New York City after refusing to hand over his Marmot jacket, and in 2010 an 18-year-old boy was hit by two cars and killed while fleeing a gang trying to take his Marmot jacket, according to media reports.

 The 14-year-old victim in Saturday’s attack may have been a bystander, police said.
 Both victims were in stable condition at a local hospital, police said.